-STATE OF T
+STATE OF FL

-COUNTY OF Palm Beach
+COUNTY OF DUMBEACH

-representative of the owner of the real property that is the subject R. Slavens and Vanessa Madrid to be my representative before the authorize the City of Miami Beach to enter my property for the sole pur property, as required by law.
-(4) I am responsible for remove this notice V.P., Corp.
-Real Estate rpose of posting a Notice of Public Hearing on my
+representative of the owner of the real property that is the subject racy R. Slavens and Vanessa Madrid to be my representative before the authorize the City of Miami Beach to enter my property for the sole purpose property, as required by law.
+(4) I am responsible for remove this notice after V.P., Corp.
+Real Estate PRINT NAME (and Title, if applicable) Sworn to and subscribed before me this day of August Planning Board.
+(3) I also hereby e of posting a Notice of Public Hearing on my the date of the hearing SIGNATURE SIGNATURE yho has produced as

-PRINT NAME (and Title, if applicable) SIGNATURE

-Sworn to and subscribed before me this day of acknowledged before me by identification and/or is personally known to me and who did/did not take NOTARY SEAL OR STAMP Notary Public State of Florida Michelle M Kahmann My Commission FF 901483 Expires 09/18/2019 My Commission Expires: , 20 E. The foregoing instrument was as a noath.
-NOTARY PUBLIC Michelle M. Kahmann PRINT NAME

-CONTRACT FOR PURCH fASE .

-If the applicant is not the owner of the property, but the applicant is a poor not such contract is contingent on this application, the applicant shall including any and all principal officers, stockholders, beneficiaries of corporations, partnerships, limited liability companies, trusts, or other countries the identity of the individuals(s) (natural persons) having the ultimate of clause or contract terms involve additional individuals, corporations, part corporate entities, list all individuals and/or corporate entities. arily to a contract to purchase the property, whether all list the names of the contract purchasers below, or partners.
-If any of the contact purchasers are proporate entities, the applicant shall further disclose ownership interest in the entity.
+If the applicant is not the owner of the property, but the applicant is a party to or not such contract is contingent on this application, the applicant shall list including any and all principal officers, stockholders, beneficiaries or posterioristic partnerships, limited liability companies, trusts, or other corporate identity of the individuals(s) (natural persons) having the ultimate owner clause or contract terms involve additional individuals, corporations, partnersh corporate entities, list all individuals and/or corporate entities. o a contract to purchase the property, whether t the names of the contract purchasers below, artners.
+If any of the contact purchasers are ate entities, the applicant shall further disclose rship interest in the entity.
 If any contingency

 NAME DATE OF CONTRACT

-NAME ADDRESS AND OFFICE % OF STOCK
+NAME, ADDRESS AND OFFICE % OF STOCK

-NAME, ADDRESS AND OFFICE
+A STATE OF THE STA

+the second secon